-Dennis wanted to visit the North Smithfield Auto Salvage, a.k.a. the junkyard, for the first time and we had a nice day to make the trip yesterday.
-He picked me up in the morning and we arrived at the destination around 11:00 AM or so.
-After entering the office, we chewed the fat with Roland, the manager of the yard and then proceeded to introduce Dennis to artistry in rust!
+Dennis wanted to visit the North Smithfield Auto Salvage, a.k.a. the junkyard, for the first time, and we had a nice day to make the trip yesterday.
+He picked me up in the morning, and we arrived at the destination around 11:00 AM.
+After entering the office, we chewed the fat with Roland, the manager of the yard, and then proceeded to introduce Dennis to artistry in rust!

 The Memory Lane

 Then we wondered towards the “Memory Lane” lined with the older and memorable cars.
 The place is getting neater and neater but the interesting weeds, now mostly dried created a sense of natural disorder hiding some cars for nice effects.

 Looking at the old cars, I am quite amazed at how well the bodies resisted the effects of nature in the open air, particularly the chrome parts.
 Many rusty cars showed almost pristine chrome accents, grills, mirrors, etc. I have a special affinity to that Buick with a big chrome grin!
 Today’s cars don’t have much chrome to speak of, and I don’t think they will endure the effects of time as gracefully as their great grandfathers.
 On a row behind, a hearse stood with its trunk cracked open as if trying to breathe.
 The irony did not escape me.
 It once transported the deceased and came here on the back of another truck, I’m sure!